nglthu/English_5_1_24/CharacteristicsOfComputer.md

 [Genearl Tips for Writting Academic papers](Techniques/general-tips-for-writing-academic-papers.pdf)

+Make sure your paper has the three essential parts of the essay.
+Your paper should include

+### An Introduction

+which provides a general idea about the topic and introduces the topic in an interesting way.

+Also, it includes the thesis statement that expresses the aim or the focus of your paper.

+### The body paragraphs

+that will develop your statement.

+### A Conclusion

+that could be a restatement, a summary, or a final idea that closes the discussions.

 ## Writing Lesson

-Reasearch the provided materials, write a short paper about the must characteristics of computer nowsaday.
+Reasearch the provided materials, write a <b>short paper <b> about the must characteristics of computer nowsaday.

 + Abstract
 + Introduction